Associate Professor in Sociology at Zhejiang University

 My second project explores how empires technically fall apart.
 Because of the long-engineered integration, quitting an empire brings about huge costs.
 However, such costs yield varied outcomes, decelerating the breakup of empires in some places while accelerating it elsewhere.
 This project explains this variation by first comparing how the former Soviet states quitted the Soviet military system and then extending to multiple cases.
 It concentrates on the role of leading elites that ascended in populist-nationalist turmoil.

-Luyang Zhou, forthcoming “Nationalism and Communism as Foes and Friends: Comparing the Bolshevik and Chinese Revolutionaries”, European Journal of Sociology
+Luyang Zhou, 2019,“Nationalism and Communism as Foes and Friends: Comparing the Bolshevik and Chinese Revolutionaries”, European Journal of Sociology, Volume 60, Issue 3, 313-350

-Luyang Zhou, conditional accepted, "How Empire Ends Physically: The Military Breakup of the Soviet Union", Journal of Historical Sociology
+Luyang Zhou, forthcoming, “After Empire: The Breakup of the Soviet Military Establishment in 1992 and 1993”, Journal of Historical Sociology

 Luyang Zhou, 2019, “Historical Origins of the Party-Army Relations in the Soviet Union and China”, Communist and Post-Communist Studies.
 Volume 52, Issue 3, 197-207